pytorch/android-demo-app/Seq2SeqNMT/README.md

 This Android demo app shows:

 * The Python code that saves the encoder and attention-enhanced decoder models, trained based on the code in the PyTorch NMT tutorial;
-* The Python code that loads the saved encode and decoder models, optimizes them and saves again for mobile apps to use;
+* The Python code that loads the saved encoder and decoder models, optimizes them and saves again for mobile apps to use;
 * The Android app that uses the encoder and decoder models to do French-English translation.

 ## Prerequisites